 You can store dry seeds for about two to three years before you plant them.
 Although some varieties can even be stored for 10 years, keep in mind that a small part of the seeds may lose viability.

 Also, pay attention to the expiry date on the pack of the grass seeds.
-To store the grass seeds properly before you plant them, take the following steps to keep them dried in an airtight container:
+To store the grass seeds properly before you plant them, use an airtight container.
+Here are the steps to follow to ensure proper storage:

 - Ensure the seeds are completely dried to the point of being brittle before packing them for storage.